Web3secNews/blog/README.md

    git push origin my-blog
    ```

-8. **Submit a Pull Request**: Once you've pushed your changes to your forked repository, navigate to the original [NerdFeeds Blog repository](https://github.com/NerdFeeds/blog) on GitHub.
+8. **Submit a Pull Request**: Once you've pushed your changes to your forked repository, navigate to the original [Web3sec.News Blog repository](https://github.com/Web3secNews/blog/) on GitHub.
 You should see a banner with a message stating that your recently pushed branch has differences.
 Click on the "Compare & pull request" button.

 9. **Review and Submit**: On the PR page, you can review the changes you made.
 Provide a descriptive title and description for your PR, summarizing your blog's content.
 Once you're satisfied, click on the "Create pull request" button.